 IRENE PARDO SIERRA

-Later, she continued her studies by obtaining a Master’s degree in Translational Medicine Research at the Faculty of Medicine at the University Complutense of Madrid and completed her Master’s thesis in which she studied the lncRNA FOXD3-AS1 as a therapeutic target for breast cancer at IMDEA Nanoscience, under the supervision of Prof. Álvaro Somoza.
+Later, she continued her studies by obtaining a Master’s degree in Translational Medicine Research at the Faculty of Medicine at the Universidad Complutense de Madrid and completed her Master’s thesis in which she studied the lncRNA FOXD3-AS1 as a therapeutic target for breast cancer at IMDEA Nanoscience, under the supervision of Prof. Álvaro Somoza.
 Currently, she has started her PhD studies in the Biology Program at the University Autonoma of Madrid, in Prof. Álvaro Somoza’s nanobiotechnology group at IMDEA Nanoscience.
-Her thesis will focus on “Long non-coding RNAs as therapeutic targets in cancer”, in which she proposes a cancer therapy based on the use of oligonucleotides that decrease the expression of oncogenic long non-coding RNAs.
+Her thesis will focus on “Targeting Non-Coding RNAs Using Nanoparticle-Delivered Nucleic Acid Therapeutics In Cancer”, in which she proposes cancer therapies based on the use of oligonucleotides that regulate the expression of non-coding RNAs involved in oncogenic processes.
 In addition, different nanoparticles will be studied to achieve targeted and effective treatment delivery.

 E-mail: irene.pardo@imdea.org